 If we have heard the message that Jesus is the Son of God, if we wish to model our lives after his in response to his call to become one with him, we need to come down off the mountaintops, to walk with him among the people clamoring for his love and affection.
+The flame of God's love for people will burn long after any human torches have gone cold and dark.
 We live in the afterglow of the discovery of God's love for us in Christ Jesus, but we are called to do more than bask in that afterglow.
-We are called to let that warm, loving light shine forth; to hear the cries of people desperately searching for meaning and acceptance and freedom from the demons that seek to destroy them and to bring the healing word and love of Christ to them.
+We are called to let that warm, loving light shine forth; called to pass the torch of God's love to others; called to hear and respond to the cries of people desperately searching for meaning and acceptance and freedom from the demons that seek to destroy them; and called to bring the healing word and love of Christ to them.

 From space, the earth looks beautiful, and pristine and pure.
 But even on the space station, we cannot remain apart from the earth, and must at some point return to the place from where we draw sustenance.
-Even from the top of a mountain the surrounding country also looks beautiful, serene, majestic and imperial; yet even as inspiring as a mountain top is, we cannot remain there.
+From the top of a mountain the surrounding country also looks beautiful, serene, majestic and imperial; yet even as inspiring as a mountain top is, we cannot remain there.
 As warm and snuggly as the first realization that God loves us enough to send his Son to rescue us is, we cannot remain there.
 We live mostly in valleys, and on plains, and hollows, and uphills, and our world is filled with noise and commotion and demanding people - the very people God loves and the very people to whom God sent his Son full of power and grace.
 To be sure, there will always be more mountaintop moments, indeed we all face one day a very exciting ultimate mountaintop experience of being reunited with the saints, but until that day we are called to live out our lives living out our faith in the afterglow, proclaiming and demonstrating the love, the forgiveness, the grace, the mercy so miraculously given to us first by God in Christ Jesus his Son, through whom we offer all thanks and praise.